OludayoDahunsi/Django_API_REST_Project/README.md

 ## 3. Building the Endpoints using Django REST Framework:
-This is process of building the endpoints involves creating the
+This process of building the endpoints involves creating the
-  - Models: models.py - used to create class and the model to access or call the data from the databases
+  - Models: models.py - used to create the class and the model to access or call the data from the databases
   - Views: view.py  This handles the request and response for webpage application
-  - Serializers: serializers -
+  - Serializers: These take the data from the databases and translate TO and FROM JSON to allow the PI to send data around the internet
   - Setting up models: models.py This is used to define the data models for the app
   - Router in the URL(Url.py located in the API app i.e backendapp) -
   - Admin -admin.py This is where models are registered
       #### and permissions.
 You can also use generics, mixins, view sets, and routers to simplify your API code

 ## 4. Make a Migration
-After each model is set make a migration and migrate the models to the Databases
+After each model is set, make a migration and migrate the models to the Databases.

 ```markdown
 ## Make Migration